Jaani Dushman: Plot

 Thakur Jwala Prasad is murdered by his wife on their wedding night.
 His spirit returns to earth as a malevolent force who seeks revenge by killing newly wedded brides who wear traditional red bridal sarees.
 To do so, he has to possess a human body which turns into a monstrous being in the presence of brides.
 The possessed person appears to be normal otherwise so no one actually knows that the person is under the evil spirit's control.
-The only way to eliminate the spirit is by stabbing the possessed person in the chest, but destroying the spirt completely proves hard to do as he cunningly keeps transferring into new bodies before he can be vanquished.
+The only way to eliminate the spirit is by stabbing the possessed person in the chest, but destroying the spirit completely proves hard to do as he cunningly keeps transferring into new bodies before he can be vanquished.

 At a remote estate, newly wedded brides are going missing when their palanquin reaches a particular temple and even their corpses cannot be found.
-The estate is ruled by the benevolent Thakur saab.
+The estate is ruled by the benevolent Thakur Saab.
 His only son, Shera, has turned out to be an arrogant roguish person which causes him distress.
 Shera is constantly butting heads with the villager, Lakhan, who is a good courageous man.
 Lakhan is in love with a village belle Reshma who is also in love with him.
 Shera lusts after Reshma which causes further friction between him and Lakhan.
-Shera's sister Shanti also loves Lakhan whereas another village girl named Champa loves Shera despite his errant ways.
+Shera's younger sister Shanti also loves Lakhan whereas another village girl named Champa loves Shera despite his errant ways.

 Meanwhile, the disappearance of the brides causes everyone to be suspicious of everyone else.
 Some suspect a local vagrant who has mental health issues, others suspect the local priest as the brides go missing from near the temple, and finally many suspect the wayward Shera.
-After witnessing Thakur saab have a breakdown at the sight of a red dress some even start to be suspicious of him.
+After witnessing Thakur Saab have a breakdown at the sight of a red dress some even start to be suspicious of him.

-Lakhan's sister Gowri goes missing from her own bridal procession.
+Lakhan's younger sister Gauri goes missing from her own bridal procession.
 Her earring is found near the priest's shoes which causes the entire village to accuse him of the murders.
 He, however, proves his innocence.
-Lakhan also suspects Gowri's former boyfriend, Amar, for doing away with her.
-However, it turns out that they both actually committed suicide because they cannot be together.
+Lakhan also suspects Gauri's former boyfriend, Amar, for doing away with her.
+However, it turns out that they both actually committed suicide because they could not be together.
 So, it turns out that this entire incident actually had nothing to do with the case of the missing brides.